cado-security/product-help/docs/cado/deploy/aws/aws-bucket.md

  ]
 }
 ```
-2. Create an S3 bucket in your AWS console

 3. Enter the bucket name in the Setup Wizard - if the configured permissions are insufficient you will be notified and asked to correct before logging into the platform.